Using a table visualization

 This will apply to row headers that do not span multiple rows.
 For row headers that span multiple rows, consider setting up color rules on the column in the table's Row Header Columns property instead.

 To change the appearance of alternating rows in a table, in the Properties window go to the Look tab's Rows section, and click the Alternating Row Style.

 Change the background color of the alternating rows, for example.

 By default, columns are automatically sized to fit their content.
 When you resize a table wider than is needed, you'll see an area of white space.

-In the Properties window's Layout tab, check the Auto Fit Columns To Fill property to have the columns sized to fit the table's available width.
+In the Properties window's Layout tab, select the Auto Fit Columns To Fill option to have the columns sized to fit the table's available width.

 5.4.
 Cell note style

 When you add a note (annotation) on a table cell, the note appears as a small, red triangle in the top right corner of the cell.
 Hover over this triangle indicator in View mode to see the details of the note.